 Before Onochie died, he and his wife had struggled to bring a child into this world after

-Onochie understood the society he lived.
-He knew that be asked questions about her childlessness, as if she could impregnate herself, but was unwilling to.
-Because of this, he minimised their social outing and restricted people who visited them.
-He’d go to church only on Sundays, avoiding random members and evading pocket meetings of associations he belonged.
+childlessness would be slung at his wife—as if she could impregnate herself—and was unwilling to.
+He minimised their social outing and restricted just anybody from visiting them.
+He’d go to church only on Sundays—avoiding random members and evading pocket meetings of associations he belonged to.

-Before they became an item, he’d often written in his poems that he loved her the way Jesus Christ loved humans and would love to be her husband in heaven if they met again.
-She would often smile and marvel at his lyrical dexterity.
-However, she pretended like his words didn’t move her in his presence.
-They were unphased by their situation.
-After all, the bible taught them to remain steadfast in love, not allowing even their children— and its lack, cause asunder.
+Before they became an item, he’d often written in his poems that he loved her the way Jesus Christ loved Christians and would love to be her husband in heaven if they met again.
+She would often smile and marvel at his lyrical dexterity—pretended like his words didn’t tickle her, whenever they met.
+They grew unphased by their situation.
+After all, the bible taught them to prioritize their marriage over anything else—even children.

 Look, Oni, you will have to adopt a boy o.

-immediately, changed his phone number and kept it a secret for three months.
-After that, the Umunna learned to respect his decision and never spoke of childbirth to him again.
-They feared losing him, especially because he spent like a seventh-century aristocrat on them.
+immediately, changed his phone number and kept it a secret for months.
+The Umunna learned to respect his decision and never spoke of childbirth to him again.
+They feared losing him because he spent on them like a seventh-century aristocrat.